 What is a Kaårv ?

-Both sides of my and my wife's family come from European descent.
-My wife's from Ireland and the surrounding areas.
-Mine from Sweden, Ireland and Germany.
+Both sides of my family come from European descent.
+My wife's from Ireland and mine from Sweden, Ireland and Germany.

-Like many kids, growing up, I enjoyed identifying with the Vikings and their imagined way of life.
-Their helmets, beards, swords and passion were inspiring.
+Like many kids growing up, I enjoyed Viking heritage and their imagined way of life.
+Their helmets, beards, and long swords were inspiring.
 Plunder also had a nice ring to it.
-It seems that, maybe, success today requires a skill-set similar to other eras.
-Leverage your strengths.
-Work hard.
-Repeat.

-Not many images embody these qualities more than the Viking longboats that were used as warships, merchant vessels, and for enjoyment.
+Not many images embody the Viking spirit more than the longboats that were used as warships, merchant vessels, and for enjoyment.

-This Viking ship - called a Kaårv - was found near Oslo, Norway in 1905.
-It dates to AD 800 and was the burial of a Viking noblewoman, probably a Queen, along with an elderly female companion.
-Other burial finds included three dogs, an ox, an ornately-carved wagon, and thirteen horses, pulling three ornately-carved sleighs, an oak chest fastened with iron nails with tinned heads, a wooden bucket with brass fittings probably made in Ireland, and other household goods including tapestries.
+This style of Viking ship - called a Kaårv - was found near Oslo, Norway in 1905.
+It dates to AD 800 and was the burial site of a Viking noble woman, probably a Queen.
+Other burial finds included three dogs, an ox, and an ornately-carved wagon.

 Courtesy of Nautical Archaeology at Texas A&M University